 5. Tell me a taxi story!

 It was on my first evening in Beijing.
-I was exhausted, but decided to take a taxi to the Wangfujing Road even though, to have dinner and get a first impression.
-After getting some food and strolling over the Dongangmen Snack Market, I wanted to head back to my hotel, so I jumped into the first taxi.
+I was exhausted but decided to take a taxi to Wangfujing Road even though, to have dinner and get a first impression.
+After getting some food and taking a stroll over the Dongangmen Snack Market, I wanted to head back to my hotel, so I jumped into the first taxi.
 The taxi driver wanted to charge me an impertinently high price – he wanted me to pay three times as much as I paid for the taxi ride to Wangfujing Road – and ignored all my attempts to bargain.
 I wanted to try my luck with several of his colleagues, but when the police showed off, they all disappeared within a minute.
-Since the metro didn’t run at that time of the night anymore, I entered the nearby elegant Beijing Hotel and asked at the reception to call me a taxi.
+Since the metro didn’t run at that time of the night anymore, I entered the nearby elegant Beijing Hotel and asked the staff at the reception desk to call me a taxi.
 I was told that taxis are hard to get at that time and that I would have to wait for a while.
-After more than one and a half hours I ended up tramping back to my hotel with two chinese males who didn’t speak a word of English.
+After more than one and a half hours I ended up tramping back to my hotel with two Chinese males who didn’t speak a word of English.
 It was a scary experience on my first evening in Beijing and something, I will always remember.

 6. Tell me a bar story!

 It happened every Thursday evening during the Ladies Night in the bar area “El Pueblo” in San José, Costa Rica in March and April 2003.
 In all bars and discos in that area, Females had free entrance and free drinks until 10 PM.
 In almost every place they had male Strippers for entertainment.
 Other guys were not allowed to enter before 10 PM.
 After a few drinks, the Costa Rican girls started to screech and cheer the male Strippers.
 It was a huge spectacle!
 At 10 PM all others Males were let in.

 7. Tell me an animal story!